orbitalci/orbital/questions_and_notes.md

 - tag built projects by custom group name, that way you can filter to see all repos belonging to your group
 - docker login? - our repo creds model works for this currently, just need to implement part that actually runs docker login
 - do the pipeline thing
-- make it so that successful builds will edit the commit message and you can see in commit history whether or not that build was successful
+- make it so that successful builds FROM PR'S will edit the PR comments and say whether or not that build was successful
 - tighter maven integration?
 - `ocelot kill <hash>` - add a quit channel
 - check out worker queue